Pulover/PuloversMacroCreator/Documentation/About.md

 ## Version 5.2.8
 * Fixed `A_` variables not working as `InputVar` parameter for commands.
+* Fixed some hotkeys not updating Play hotkey.
+* Fixed problem with subtraction in expressions.

 ## Version 5.2.7
 * Added support for `&`, `*`, `~` and `Up` as modifier symbols for Play hotkey.